rawilk/laravel-form-components/docs/advanced-usage/customizing-css.md

 ## Option 2: Copy the CSS To Your Own Project

-If you want full-control, you can always copy the each of the stylesheets from `resources/css` to your own project and go wild.
+If you want full-control, you can always copy each of the stylesheets from `resources/css` to your own project and go wild.
 In this example, we renamed the file to `custom/laravel-form-components.css`.
 Beware: you will have to manually keep this CSS in sync with changes in future package updates:

 ```css